trothr/ductwork/Specification.md

 Syntaxtically, a Ductwork pipeline looks like a shell pipeline.

+Features of the Ductwork project:

+* bounded messages

 Conceptually, records in a Ductwork pipeline are similar to lines of text in a plaintext file or stream, such as program source.
+But records are delimited out of band so they can contain anything.
+(Embedded newline characters do not affect the structure.)

 * independent stages